-Pursuant to the SFLCB Regulations, during FY22/23, Ms Chiang is deemed not to be independent from a business relationship with the Manager and MPACT, by virtue of the payments made by MPACT to Deacons for legal services provided by Deacons to MPACT.
-The payments made for such legal services do not exceed \$\$200,000 in total.

-Notwithstanding the foregoing, the Board takes the view that Ms Chiang's Independent Director status is not affected as (a) she serves on the Board in her personal capacity and not as a representative of Deacons; (b) she has no involvement in the engagement of Deacons to provide legal services; and (c) the legal services have been provided on an arm's length basis and on normal commercial terms.
-The Board is satisfied that, as at 31 March 2023, Ms Chiang was able to act in the best interests of all Unitholders of MPACT as a whole.
+Pursuant to the SFLCB Regulations, during FY23/24, Mr Chua is deemed not to be independent from any business relationship with the Manager and MPACT by virtue of his appointment at OCBC.
+Notwithstanding the foregoing, the Board takes the view that Mr Chua's Independent Director status is not affected as the fees were agreed on an arm's length basis and on normal commercial terms and that he serves on the Manager's Board in his personal capacity and not as a representative or nominee of OCBC.
+The Board is satisfied that, as at 31 March 2024, Mr Chua was able to act in the best interests of all Unitholders of MPACT as a whole.

-Mr Kan Shik Lum is the Independent Director of Astrea IV Pte.
-Ltd., Astrea V Pte.
+5 Mr Kan Shik Lum is the Independent Director of Astrea V Pte.
 Ltd and Astrea 7 Pte.
-Ltd., all of which are related corporations of Temasek.
+Ltd. and was the Independent Director of Astrea IV Pte.
+Ltd. until 14 December 2023.
+All of the abovementioned entities are related corporations of Temasek.
 Temasek is a related corporation and a substantial shareholder of the Manager (through the Sponsor) and a substantial unitholder of MPACT.

-Pursuant to the SFLCB Regulations, during FY22/23, Mr Kan is deemed not to be (a) independent from a business relationship with the Manager and MPACT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT by virtue of his directorships in the abovementioned related corporations of Temasek.
+Pursuant to the SFLCB Regulations, during FY23/24, Mr Kan is deemed not to be (a) independent from a business relationship with the Manager and MPACT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT by virtue of his directorships in the abovementioned related corporations of Temasek.